-In this post we will be looking at using SCCM dynamic queries to populate collections in our deployments.
-As a SCCM administrator, you most likely had to plan out mass deployments to all your servers or workstations or even both.
+In this post, we will be looking at using SCCM dynamic queries to populate collections in our deployments.
+As an SCCM administrator, you most likely had to plan out mass deployments to all your servers or workstations or even both.
 How did you go ahead and populate your collections?
 Queries?
 Since the introduction of SCCM 2012, we now have a multitude of options, most notably:

 - Direct membership

 Chances are, if you are deploying new software to be part of a baseline for workstations (for example), you will also add it to your task sequence.

 In my past life, I must admit, I really did like queries.
 They can be such a powerful tool to populate your collections.
 I always was looking for ways to pimp the usual types of queries we use.
 For example, we developed a fabulous list of operational collections that we can use for our day-to-day deployments.
 Now, with SCCM we could create a deployment collection and simply include one of the operation collections and voilà.

 But, that stays static.
 What I mean by that is if your collection targets 500 workstations, you will always target 500 workstations minus or more of the workstations that get added as the query gets updated.

 I personally like when things are a little more dynamic.
 If I target a deployment for 500 workstations, I would like to see that collection drop to 50, 40, 25 or whatever the count of objects as the deployment succeeds on workstations.

 We have a deployment.
 Let’s use 7-Zip as an example.
 We want to deploy this on all our workstations.
 We would typically create a collection with a query along the lines of Select all objects where the operating system is like “workstation”.
 Simple right?